subdan/metric-testing/README.md

 # metric-testing

-iOS project demonstrates how to test product analytics using UI-tests
+Example iOS project demonstrates how to test product analytics using UI-tests